Jolina Magdangal: 1992–1999: Breakthrough and stardom

-Magdangal's first major role in a full-length film was in Kung Ayaw Mo, Huwag Mo!
-(1998) in which she played the role of Ditas who feels smothered by her loving yet strict sister Doris (played by Maricel Soriano).
+Magdangal's next major role was in Kung Ayaw Mo, Huwag Mo!
+(1998), in which she played the role of Ditas who feels smothered by her loving yet strict sister Doris (played by Maricel Soriano).
 On working with the Philippine's Diamond Star Maricel Soriano, Magdangal revealed that to be cast alongside her idol is a dream come true for her especially that Soriano is a major influence in her acting career especially in the dramedy genre.

 Magdangal's first critical and commercial success in film was the multi-million box office hit and Filipino classic Labs Kita...
 Okey Ka Lang?
 (1998), alongside Agustin, where she played Bujoy who fell in love with her best friend, Ned (Agustin's character).
 The movie produced the immortal line from Magdangal "Oh yes!
 Kaibigan mo lang ako... and I'm so stupid to make the biggest mistake of falling in love with my best friend."